Today’s alarming statistics look like this:

 Having systems of this type, helps schools in their safety planning, and saves time by embedding specific mental health and safety criteria into its web-based infrastructure.

 Children and students, digital natives, spend a large portion of their lives online.
 This includes communication with peers and global sharing.
 Schools cannot afford to ignore the many potential indicators of student and school safety threats, explicitly or implicitly implied online.
+Additionally, in this shift to online virtual learning environments, online activity has increased and it is imperative that we empower educators and parents.
+Communication on accessible resources pertaining to stress and trauma indicators needs to be ongoing and timely.

 In a ” State of Student Safety” report, Gaggle, a student safety management program, revealed that during the 2018-2019 school year and the 4.8 million students served, nearly 120,000 instances were classified as Questionable Content.
 Of these, approximately 14,000 incidents warranted immediate action to keep students safe.